xZeroW/fictional-dollop/docs/systems/base_game_systems_roadmap.md

 ## 2. Run Inventory System

-The run inventory stores what the player collected during the current run.
-It is not persistent by default.
+The run inventory stores what the player collected during the current run before it is banked or extracted.
+It is not persistent by itself, but its items become permanent when moved to the profile bank through extraction or safe banking.

 Purpose:

-- Track temporary loot earned during waves.
+- Track unbanked loot earned during waves.
 - Provide a source for crafting and extraction decisions.
 - Support death penalties.